How to Make Hot Cocktails That Actually Taste Good

-Lemon wedge (you can push cloves into the skin of the wedge if you feel like it)
+- Lemon wedge (you can push cloves into the skin of the wedge if you feel like it)

 In a medium saucepan, bring water to just the point where it starts boiling and then remove from heat.
 Pour 5 oz. of hot water into your mug and let it sit for 30 seconds.
 Discard water from the mug and add sugar and whiskey.
 Stir briefly to combine.
 Garnish with a lemon wedge.

 Bitterness hits different at higher temperatures, and usually that’s not a great thing.
 When incorporating bitter ingredients, it’s vital to include ingredients that balance that out.
 You might think that sugar balances out bitter, but salt is way more effective.
 Don’t be shy with the pinch, you have a long way to go before the drink will be noticeably salty.

-2 oz.
-Campari
+- 2 ounces Campari

-1 oz.
-Grade B Maple Syrup
+- 1 ounce Grade B Maple Syrup

-Pinch of sea salt
+- Pinch of sea salt

 In a medium saucepan, bring water to just the point where it starts boiling and then remove from heat.
-Pour 5 oz. of hot water into your mug and let it sit for 30 seconds.
+Pour 5 ounces of hot water into your mug and let it sit for 30 seconds.
 Discard water from the mug and add maple syrup and Campari and hot water.
 Stir to combine and garnish with an orange wheel.

-Ludlow & NoSpicy, herbal, and earthy flavors come alive when warmed.
+Spicy, herbal, and earthy flavors come alive when warmed.
 If you’re avoiding alcohol, try this extremely easy but satisfyingly complex riff on mulled cider.
 Proteau Ludlow Red, which I produce, is a zero-proof blend of black pepper, licorice, roasted dandelion root, rose, chamomile, blackberries, and fig vinegar.

-5 oz.
-Proteau Ludlow Red
+5 ounces Proteau Ludlow Red

 In a small saucepan, bring a cup of water to boil and pour water in a mug.
 In a separate saucepan, apple cider until just beginning to boil and remove from heat.
 Discard hot water from mug and pour hot cider into it.
 Add Ludlow Red and garnish with grated nutmeg.